Chad Wolf: Tenure

 During his tenure as head of the DHS, Wolf redirected resources in the DHS toward antifa, a loose movement of left-wing activists.
-At the time, career DHS officials and other law enforcement agencies emphasized that the major domestic terrorism threats stemmed from far-right groups, not antifa.

-According to a whistleblower complaint released in September 2020, Wolf ordered DHS's intelligence branch to stop producing intelligence reports on Russian interference in the 2020 election and not to disseminate those reports because they "made the president look bad".
-In September 2020, he was publicly accused of having ordered staff to stop reporting on threats from Russia.
-In spring 2020, communicating through White House national security adviser Robert C. O'Brien, Wolf allegedly ordered former head of DHS intelligence Brian Murphy to focus his reports on Iran and China.
-He also allegedly told Murphy not to expose the Russian origins of an anti-Biden disinformation campaign because the exposure "made the president look bad".
-Murphy was demoted in August to DHS management division and filed a whistleblower complaint on September 8, which was released publicly the next day.
+In spring 2020, Wolf redirected staff reporting on alleged Russian interference in the 2020 election, ordering former head of DHS intelligence Brian Murphy to instead focus his reports on potential threats from Iran and China.

 In September 2020, Wolf defied a subpoena to testify before the House Committee on Homeland Security.

 In October 2020, Wolf sent Twitter CEO Jack Dorsey a letter calling on him to "commit to never again censoring content" on Twitter.

-On January 11, 2021, Wolf resigned after the storming of the United States Capitol, effective that evening, with FEMA Administrator Pete Gaynor as his replacement.
+On January 11, 2021, Wolf resigned, with FEMA Administrator Pete Gaynor as his replacement.
 He remained in his Under Secretary position.
 In his resignation letter, he cited "recent events, including the ongoing and meritless court rulings regarding the validity of my authority as Acting Secretary."
-Two days after he resigned, Wolf said that Trump was partly responsible for the storming of the Capitol.